binbashar/le-ref-architecture-doc/docs/how-it-works/features/security/audit-cloudtrail.md

 !!! info "AWS CloudTrail overview"
     This service will be configured to enable auditing of all AWS services in all accounts.
-    Once enabled, as show in the below presented figure CloudTrail will deliver all events from all accounts to the Security account in order to have a centralized way to audit operations on AWS resources.
+    Once enabled, as shown in the below presented figure, CloudTrail will deliver all events from all accounts to the Security account in order to have a centralized way to audit operations on AWS resources.
     Audit events will be available from CloudTrail for 90 days but a longer retention